ENERGISER FOR CONFERENCES, SUMMITS & EVENTS

 Whether it's the mid-morning, the afternoon 'slump', or regular spots throughout the day, Lizzy gives audiences the chance to move their bodies, keeping them engaged and switched on for each speaker as the day goes on.
 It’s a little moment throughout the day that makes a big difference to the experience of your attendees.
 Lizzy gets many a ‘thank-you!’ from speakers and audiences alike.

 What’s the big deal about sitting too much anyway?

 Many things can go wrong in our bodies when we sit for hours and hours: weak core, tight hip flexors and hamstrings, soft glutes, strained neck, and an inflexible, unsupported spine.
 We are more susceptible to weight gain as our metabolism slows.
 Not only are our muscles slacking off when we sit, but our heart also doesn’t have to work as hard, which allows fatty acid to build up and clog our arteries.
 In fact, people who are very sedentary or sit most of the day are twice as likely to have heart disease as those who are active throughout the day.

-Wendy Suzuki, professor of neural science and psychology at New York University, explains that exercise can boost our performance at work in three additional ways.
-Firstly, it helps to combat stress because it causes increases in neurotransmitters such as serotonin that are depleted by anxiety and depression.
+Wendy Suzuki, professor of neural science and psychology at New York University, explains that exercise can boost our performance at work in many ways.
+It helps to combat stress because it boosts serotonin.
 Secondly, exercise helps improve your ability to shift and focus your attention – so if you have an in-depth project that requires your attention, consider working out before tackling it.
 Finally, physical activity stimulates the growth of new cells in the hippocampus that can improve your memory.
 “All this should serve as a powerful motivator for regular physical activity,” says Suzuki.